Analysis | Fernando Tatis Jr., the young Padres star, is here to flip bats and bring joy to MLB’s postseason

 It is impossible to bend the game of baseball to one’s will, but in that moment, facing Cardinals reliever Giovanny Gallegos, Tatis seemed to do exactly that.
 Gallegos started Tatis with four straight sliders, two of which he took for balls, the other two fouled off.

-On the fifth pitch, Gallegos tried yet another slider, and Tatis unloaded — smashing a three-run homer that altered the course of the game.
-Teammate Manny Machado followed with a game-tying homer, and an inning later Tatis homered again — punctuating the moment with a disdainful, one-handed bat-flip — to break the game open.
-The Padres won, then won again the next night to advance, the offense compensating for a depleted pitching staff that managed to get a total of just six innings out of its three starters in the series.
+On the fifth pitch, Gallegos tried yet another slider, and Tatis unloaded — smashing a three-run homer that altered the course of the game and the series.
+Teammate Manny Machado followed with a game-tying homer, and an inning later Tatis homered again — punctuating the moment with a disdainful, one-handed bat flip — to break the game open.
+The Padres won, then won again the next night to advance, the offense compensating for a depleted pitching staff that managed to get just six innings out of its three starters in the series.

 “The game was not done,” Tatis, who is bilingual, said matter-of-factly when asked about his Game 2 heroics.
 “The job was not done.”

 This is what Tatis has been doing almost since the moment the Padres named him to their Opening Day roster in 2019 — bucking an industry trend of suppressing the service time of young stars to delay their free agency.
-Tatis, 20 at the time, went 2 for 3 in his debut, bashed six homers in April, batted .337 with a 1.019 OPS through the end of June and was well on his way to the National League rookie of the year award when his season ended in mid-August due to a lower-back injury.
+Tatis, 20 at the time, went 2 for 3 in his debut, bashed six homers in April, batted .337 with a 1.019 on-base-plus-slugging percentage through the end of June and was well on his way to NL rookie of the year honors when his season ended in mid-August because of a lower-back injury.

-A year later, when Tatis, now 21, hit the 100-game mark for his career, he had arrived at that milestone with as many homers (30) as Aaron Judge, a higher batting average (.320) than Albert Pujols, more RBI (70) than Alex Rodriguez and a higher OPS (1.010) — by more than 150 points — than Mike Trout.
+A year later, when Tatis hit the 100-game mark for his career, he had arrived at that milestone with as many homers (30) as Aaron Judge, a higher batting average (.320) than Albert Pujols, more RBI (70) than Alex Rodriguez and a higher OPS (1.010) — by more than 150 points — than Mike Trout.

-This season, though a September slump will likely cost him the MVP award, Tatis finished second in the National League with 17 homers and dominated Statcast’s advanced metrics — leading the majors this season in barrels (32), average exit velocity (95.9 mph) and hard-hit balls as a percentage of overall swings (22.1 percent).
+This season, though a September slump will probably cost him the MVP award, Tatis finished second in the NL with 17 homers and dominated Statcast’s advanced metrics — leading the majors in barrels (32), average exit velocity (95.9 mph) and hard-hit balls as a percentage of overall swings (22.1 percent).

 Fernando Tatis Sr. — best known for hitting two grand slams in one inning in 1999, still the only player in history to pull off that feat — had been telling people for years his oldest son was destined for greatness.
-The only person more confident of that future was Tatis Jr., who had grown up around the sport as a child, a fixture of clubhouses during his father’s playing career.
+The only person more confident of that future was Tatis Jr., who had grown up around the sport, a fixture of clubhouses during his father’s playing days.

 “From the first moment he was born, all he watched was big league games,” Tatis Sr. told reporters.
 “We always talked about the games, the situations, how mature you have to be at this level.
-From the first moment he decided to play this game, he said, ‘I know you’re not going to like it, but I’m going to be a lot better than you.’ ” (Although he has played some 800 fewer games, Tatis Jr. has already outpaced his old man in career wins above replacement.)
+From the first moment he decided to play this game, he said, ‘I know you’re not going to like it, but I’m going to be a lot better than you.’ ”

+Although he has played some 800 fewer games, Tatis Jr. has already outpaced his old man in career wins above replacement.

-Tatis Jr. was signed by the Chicago White Sox for $700,000 in July 2015 — part of a vaunted class of international signings that also included fellow Dominicans Vladimir Guerrero Jr. and outfielder Juan Soto.
+Tatis Jr. was signed by the Chicago White Sox for $700,000 in July 2015 — part of a vaunted class of international signings that included fellow Dominicans Vladimir Guerrero Jr. and outfielder Juan Soto.
 During one interview with White Sox officials, he was asked how he wanted to be remembered at the end of his career.
-Tatis answered: “The Dominican Derek Jeter.”
+Tatis answered, “The Dominican Derek Jeter.”

-The White Sox, desperate for pitching in the summer of 2016, shipped Tatis to the Chicago White Sox as part of a trade for veteran starter James Shields — a trade that is already being mentioned in the same sentence as Ernie Broglio for Lou Brock.
-But it would be four more years before the Padres, who failed to post a winning record from 2011-19, put enough pieces around their cornerstone shortstop to break through to the postseason.
+The White Sox, desperate for pitching in 2016, shipped Tatis to the Padres as part of a trade for starter James Shields — a deal that is already being mentioned in the same sentence as Ernie Broglio for Lou Brock.
+But it would be four more years before the Padres, who failed to post a winning record from 2011 to 2019, put enough pieces around their cornerstone shortstop to break through to the postseason.

 Tatis’s bat flip against the Cardinals in Game 2 was neither the best bat flip of his career (that would be the epic, two-handed fling after a walk-off homer for the Estrellas Orientales of the Dominican Winter League in the 2019 playoffs) nor his biggest unwritten rules controversy of 2020.